Vasileia-Apostolou/Beauty_Bounty/README.md

 3. [JavaScript](https://en.wikipedia.org/wiki/JavaScript)

-JavaScript was used to create the main functional logic of this app.
+JavaScript use for this project is from Stripe.

 4. [Python](https://en.wikipedia.org/wiki/Python_programming_language)